zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/generic-tools/vscode.md

 # Wanna expand your vscode skills later?
 [10 Tricks Every Developer Should Know in Visual Studio Code](https://dzone.com/articles/10-tricks-every-developer-should-know-in-visual-st)

+# Future improvements?
+- When I was programming JavaScript with vscode, I'd really like a list of global variables, is there any?
+  - What to input in the search engine?

 # Resources
 [Visual Code Studio](https://code.visualstudio.com/docs/)